barnabycollins/p5coursework/README.md

     - Requirement: Optional

 When no renderer is given, the sketch will be rendered on the default canvas.\
-If a renderer has already been given in the class constructor, it is not strictly necessary to include it again in the `draw()` function.
+If a renderer has already been given in the class constructor, it is not strictly necessary to include it again in the `draw()` function.\
+It is not recommended to only pass the renderer into the `draw()` function: while the code will still work, this will omit the setup procedures in the class constructor and may cause the sketch to misbehave.

 &nbsp;